Stratford-Upon-Avon Walking Tour

 This is the end of Stratford’s Historic Spine but there is plenty more to see.
 Stroll down to the River Avon and take a look at the lovely long boats.
 Don’t miss the historic Royal Shakespeare Theatre where you can watch a play by its famous namesake.
 You can also have a tour of the building and go up to the tower for a fabulous view over the town.

 Would you like to learn more about Startford-Upon-Avon?
-If so we highly recommend the award winning Stratford Town Walk.
+If so we highly recommend the award winning guided Stratford Town Walk for an amazing Stratford-Upon-Avon walking tour.